 How else do we see Him?
 As an adult, we see Him dealing with the temptations of life, the same kinds of temptations that we face, only much more intensified because of whom He was.
 He was the Son of God, the Savior of the world, Immanuel.
 Because of those things, Satan’s attempts to overthrow Him, to seduce Him, to deceive Him, were intensified to a much greater degree than we have come upon us.

 We see Him meeting the temptations of life, and we see Him struggling to overcome.
 In Hebrews 5, He cries out to God with strong crying and tears and supplications.
 We see Him dealing with those things.

 We see Him getting up early in the morning and praying, long before dawn.
 We see Him dealing with people late into the night, putting in long hours in serving them and in serving the Father within the work that God gave Him to do.

-Because of that, we know that we have an elder brother, we have a savior who is accustomed to being on the front lines.
-He is not just a General who stands at the back and points, saying, “That is the way, fellows!
+Because of that, we know that we have an Elder Brother, we have a Savior who is accustomed to being on the front lines.
+He is not just a general who stands at the back and points, saying, “That’s the way, fellows!
 Go to it!”
 He was out there struggling as well.